Qwertyblob/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-The given index is invalid.
+The user gives an item that is not in the list.

   * 3a1.
-AddressBook shows an error message.
+Rollcall shows an error message.

     Use case resumes at step 2.

+* 3b.
+User requested a forced deletion.

+  Use case resumes at step 6.

+* 3c.
+There are multiple possible matches for the requested item.
+  * 3c1.
+Rollcall requests clarification.
+  * 3c2.
+User clarifies the item to be deleted.

+    Use case resumes at step 4.

 *{More to be added}*